tommasocarraro-sony/recsys-agent/README.md

 Finally, you can run the application by running the following command from the root folder of the project:

 `python app_main.py`

+## Issues with RecBole while training or using your model with our agent?

+While running the training of the recommendation model or the recommendation model inference while using our agent, sometimes, you might get some issues with RecBole in the files `trainer.py` or `quick_start.py`.
+The issue is related to a missing `weights_only=False` parameter while calling `torch.load()`.
+This is an issue of RecBole.
+The fix is provided as follows:

+`checkpoint = torch.load(checkpoint_file, map_location=self.device)` ---> `checkpoint = torch.load(checkpoint_file, map_location=self.device, weights_only=False)`

+Note that if you face the issue during training, you should fix the issue, then remove the folders RecBole created (i.e., `./data/ml-100k/log`, `./data/ml-100k/log_tensorboard`, and `./data/ml-100k/saved`), and finally re-run the training.

+Instead, if you face the issue while using our agent (i.e., inference time), you should terminate the execution of the application, fix the issue, and re-run the application from scratch.

+## Issues with Chainlit port?

+Sometimes, Chainlit might tell you that the port `8000` at `localhost` is already used.
+In that case, instead of running the application by the command `python app_main.py`, you can try running it with the following command:

+`chainlit run chainlit_example.py --port <your_desired_port>`

+This should fix the issue.

+## Do you want a different recommendation model or dataset?

+Our project currently uses the RecBole framework to train and run the underlying recommendation model.

+As stated previously, our agent relies on a simple Matrix Factorization model trained on the MovieLens-100k dataset using the Bayesian Personalized Ranking criterion.
+This is enough for the nature of this demo, which simply aims to show a novel and promising way to make a Large Language Model interact with a recommendation system engine.

+However, if you need a different recommendation model or dataset, you can easily change them by going to the file at this path: `./data/ml-100k/recsys_training.py`.

+Look for the line:

+`run_recbole(model='BPR', dataset='ml-100k', config_file_list=['./bprmf-100k.yaml'])`

+As you can see, the model is BPR (Bayesian Personalized Ranking) and the dataset is ml-100k (MovieLens-100k).
+Then, you can see we are pointing to a configuration file.
+This file just contains the validation metric we are using (i.e., NDCG@5).

+It can additionally contain the hyper-parameters of the selected model, plus other important parameters, such as pre-processing techniques for the dataset.

+We suggest you to follow the quick start guide of the RecBole framework to understand this config file and how the framework works: https://recbole.io/docs/get_started/started/general.html.

+We also share the list of available models in RecBole from where you can select your desired model: https://recbole.io/docs/user_guide/model_intro.html.

+Is your model not in this list?
+You can simply decide to contribute to the RecBole framework and propose the implementation of your model with a Pull Request on their project.

+Is your model proprietary, and can you not make it public?
+Then, you can change the `get_top_k_recommendations` tool logic so it uses your model instead of relying on the RecBole framework.
+The tool implementation is available at this path: `./src/tools/get_top_k_recommendations.py`.

+If you have already run the training of our default model and you want to test our agent with a different model, we suggest you to delete the folders created by RecBole before starting the new training.
+The folders are created inside `./data/ml-100k` and are `./data/ml-100k/log`, `./data/ml-100k/log_tensorboard`, and `./data/ml-100k/saved`.
+Removing these folders will make sure that the training will be successful and the model will be correctly used by our agent.

+Regarding the dataset, please be aware that our tools (especially `get_item_metadata` and `item_filter`) assume the previously itemized item features to be present in the dataset to work.
+If your dataset does not contain these features, you will have to change the logic of these tools to match your dataset.